 The Hamilton School Initiative was created based on the level of need within the student population and the neighborhood.
-Continuing its second year as a community school, Hamilton Elementary School’s mission is, “Engage.
+Hamilton Elementary School’s mission is, “Engage.
 Educate.
 Empower.”
 They do this using responsive, collaborative care to create healthier youth and families.

 The initiative empowers people of all ages to achieve personal growth, which looks different for everyone within a school setting.
 Hamilton is working to close the achievement and opportunity gap for children by working with parents within the community.

 In 2019, a grant from the Women’s Fund was used to create a weekend camping/nature experience for six families.
 The experience provided educational opportunities for both parents and children.
 Over 30 children participated in the camp.

 The camp used the Circles of Security model for families, and Coulee Connections, teachers and other staff facilitated the camp.
 The mothers who attended the camp had many a-ha moments as they learned and engaged with their children during the camp experience.
 Many of the children have asked to return again.